bielrabasa/TheSeed_GameEngine/docs/index.md

 * 1 Document shader for "vertex shader" & "fragment shader" separated by #VERTEX_SHADER & #FRAGMENT_SHADER.
 * Editor saving document saves txt and recompiles all gameObjects using the document.
 * Uniforms can be created in the code (sending void* and UniformType, demo in module dummy).
 ACCLARATION: not all types of uniforms work correctly, and not all types of uniforms update when modified in inspector (only float, int, float vectors and int vectors show in inspector).
+* Compiling errors are shown in inspector, not in editor!
+* Game Objects without shader (or with an error shader) are displayed by default with a custom shader texture (if they have texture) or with a custom default shader (if not).

 ### Shader drag to scene
 ![apply](https://user-images.githubusercontent.com/79161186/212568623-115daa14-b78d-49c8-9fa5-0718782e8748.gif)